 If you have turned on the television or radio recently, it is hard to escape the never-ending stories of Arnold Schwarzenegger’s infidelities.
 Even his two older children have tweeted some of their thoughts and feelings on their Twitter accounts.
 Schwarzenegger is not the first celebrity or politician to cheat on his wife and family.
 And unfortunately he probably will not be the last.

-So Devan, Amnon and Ryan, I wonder, as you begin to develop more serious and intimate relationships, does the news of yet another high profile person’s immoral behavior make you skeptical or dishearten your views on the future of marriage and monogamous relationships?
+So Devan, Amnon and Ryan, I wonder, as you begin to develop more serious and intimate relationships, does the news of yet another celebrity affair make you skeptical or dishearten your views on the future of marriage and monogamous relationships?
 Does famous people cheating affect you?

 But often I find myself thinking, “How did I get so lucky?” since I am one of the few who hasn’t dealt with my parent’s divorce or a horrible break up.
 It’s scary to wonder when my luck will run out like it has with so many of my friends.

 I have been aware of this pattern of scandals in high profile marriages and relationships for quite a while.
 If anything it has just made the people that I look up to more human.
 Just because a person is a celebrity does not make him or her supernatural.
 If anything, these people are more susceptible to making errors and ruining their lives.
 The amount of pressure placed on their shoulders is tremendous, with millions of people inflating their pride and throwing temptations in their face.
 They’re only human!
 Pride and temptation affects everyone!

 These high-up figures of society are not justified in their flops, but should we really be that surprised?
 People tend to idolize the A-list stars and politicians a little too much.
 It’s important to have inspirational figures to give people hopes and drive.
 However it is even more important to know that these figures are on the same level of humanity as we are in the rest of society and society is full of affairs and divorces.